 Those of you have been reading file under other for a while know that I usually end these posts with a video from our youtube pal Francis.
 I hate to break internet kayfabe but Francis is just a character.
 The man behind Francis is Steven Williams, also known as boogie2988.
 I grew up in the same small town, watchin’ cartoons and readin’ comics at the same library.
 He was a year behind me in school but I’ve know him since pre-school.
 He’s a sweetheart and was always the funniest guy in the room.
 This past year he received one of the highest honors you can receive in video games without actually making them.
 I’m proud of ya’ Boogie.
 Ya done good.
 Saint Paul High School represent!

 And now ladies and gentlemen…

-THE BEST Pretty Good NEW COMIC I READ THIS WEEK
+THE BEST NEW semi-recent COMIC comics I READ THIS WEEK recently.

 Remember pals, life is hard.
-Read comics every day, chew Glorp every day and you’ll keep on livin’ until your dead.
+Never stop running unless it’s to pick up a friend.
+Read comics and chew Glorp every day and you’ll keep on livin’ until you’re dead.